 Aztecs, 1963 – One of the better period pieces, with a moral message.

-The Dalek Invasion Of Earth, 1964 – The first invasion of earth involving the Dalek’s – bigger budget, pushed the Dalek’s to even bigger popularity.
+The Dalek Invasion Of Earth, 1964 – The first invasion of Earth involving the returning Dalek’s – bigger budget, pushed the Dalek’s into even bigger popularity.

 The Chase, 1965 – The Dalek’s pursue the Doctor in a time machine.
 Companions Ian and Barbara leave and Stephen joins.

 The Ark, 1965 – Humans in a spaceship fleeing earth and Dodo brings the common cold aboard, which kills some of them.

 The Time Meddler, 1965 – Doctor’s first meeting with a dastardly fellow time traveler – an early Master.

 The Celestial Toymaker, 1965 – Mad toymaker makes the Doctor complete some trials to save his life.